dpyte/msgq/README.md

 # MSGQ: A lock free single producer multi consumer message queue

+This is a fork of the original msgq library by [CommaAI](https://github.com/commaai/msgq) slightly modified to work with my project(s) which also requires a mechanism to transport video and serialized data over a localized IPC channel.
+The change adds support for cmake and vcpkg (since those are the tools I use for my projects).

 ## What is this library?
 MSGQ is a generic high performance IPC pub sub system with a single publisher and multiple subscribers.
 MSGQ is designed to be a high performance replacement for ZMQ-like SUB/PUB patterns.
 It uses a ring buffer in shared memory to efficiently read and write data.
 Each read requires a copy.
 Writing can be done without a copy, as long as the size of the data is known in advance.
 While MSGQ is the core of this library, this library also allows replacing the MSGQ backend with ZMQ or a spoofed implementation that can be used for deterministic testing.
 This library also contains visionipc, an IPC system specifically for large contiguous buffers (like images/video).